Skip to Content

 • Type of trail: Out and back

-Last but certainly not least is another trail that starts from Moraine Lake about an hour from Canmore.
-Consolation Lakes Trail is probably the least popular trail in the area which is surprising to me because it’s beautiful!
+Consolation Lakes Trail is probably the least popular trail that starts from Moraine Lake, which is surprising to me because it’s beautiful!

 Although the trail is easy, at the end you will have to scramble over some rocks to actually make it to the lake’s edge.
 This part is a little more challenging but can be skipped as long as you’re satisfied not going all the way to the second lake.